I’m divorced, but not annulled – It’s weird having an anniversary that’s not an anniversary,

 Today, had been a day of celebration.
 Whatever it is now, please do not let it be a day of death too.”

-I know in many ways, the annulment will be a say of rebirth, of new life, but in some ways…
+I know in many ways, the annulment should be a sort of rebirth, of new life, but in some ways…

 It’s just weird to be married…but not.